digitaljobsdev/RainFallApi/README.md

 ## API Documentation
 The API documentation is generated using Swagger and can be accessed at http://localhost:3000/swagger.
+(Swagger currently not working will update this soon)
 ## Project Structure
 The project is organized into layers following Clean Architecture principles: